aixplain/tts-qa/README.md

 ```

 ## Start WebApp Frontend
 Please note that the previous services need to be running properly for the web app to work.
-Moreover, each of them needs to be run on separate terminals.
-It is advised to open tmux sessions for each of these services.

 ### 1. Annotator
 You may use the following command to run the annotator app while in the project root directory.